ChloeL-E/msp1/README.md

         4. As a first time visitor, I want to the site to be visually appealing and give me a view about the style of the spa.
         5. As a first time user I also want to locate the Spas' social media links to see their followings on social media to determine how trusted and known they are and to see up to date posts of current events and new treatments available at the Spa.
         6. As a first time customer,  I want to be able to make a booking enquiry.
-        7. As a first tiem customer, I want to be able to find out the location of the spa and how to contact the spa if i need to.
+        7. As a first time customer, I want to be able to find out the location of the spa and how to contact the spa if required.

     -   #### Returning Visitor Goals